Trutinn/CSE412DatabaseProject/README.md

 Change YOURUSER to the name of your local user that has superuser in your database

 Change YOURPASSWORD to the password of your local user from the last step

+# Member Contributions
+Preston Mott: Scraped the SpotifyAPI for initial data.
+Created the database tables and inserted scraped data into them.
+Created backend functionality of website interface by performing SQL queries with given user input.
+Connected the backend to the front end.

+YOUR NAME:

+YOUR NAME:

+YOUR NAME: